EsmaeilNourani/lifestylefactors-entities-annotation-docs/entities.md

 * If an LSF is a part of non-LSF entity (e.g. _substance abuse_ in __substance abuse disorder__ or _chicken_ in __chicken embryo__ or _tobacco_ in __tobacco industry__), it should be annotated as LSF with the attribute: "LSF out of context".

-* Top-level terms (e.g. nutrition) should be annotated.
+* Top-level terms (e.g. nutrition) should be annotated even if relationships cannot be annotated for these terms.

 * Standalone adjectives that are not part of named entities should not be annotated (e.g. nutritional, occupational etc).
+Forms that describe a Disease but are not a part of nomenclature should not be annotated (e.g in "pediatric respiratory disease" "pediatric" is not annotated).

 * Chemical terms should be annotated as standalone entities, and “exposure” is not necessarily annotated as part of these named entities.